ericconstantinides/muddlingthroughcode.com/content/posts/css-breakout.md

 * `vw` in CSS
 * `media-queries`

 I have 2 `container` widths that I use.
-The first one is a `site-container` which is the outer limits to my content.
+The first one is a `site-container` (other libraries call it container but I prefer `site-container` as `container` is too broad a term for me and makes troubleshooting tedious) which is the outer limits to my content.
 The other one I use I call a `skinny-container`.
-I use `body container` for blogs content because it's easier to read skinnier pages.
+I use `skinny-container` for blogs content because it's easier to read skinnier pages.

 Putting it all together took a lot of figuring things out and a lot of trial and error.

+It should go without saying, but make sure you don't have an `overflow: hidden` on any of your outer elements.

 The strategy to get it working correctly is to:
+# first let a media query decide how to "breakout"
+# if you're within the $skinny-container, just
 * find the center
 * figure out the proper width

 There are 2 parts to getting this to work: The first part is to push the left margin into the center of the page.
 The second part is to pull it back.

-There are 3 properties we care about:
+CSS Breakout works primarily because of There are 3 things we care about:
-* width
-* max-width
+* media queries
-* margin-left
+* margin-left property

-* viewport
-*